muzucode/Fawn/README.md

 # Fawn

 A server management solution.
-Similar to cPanel and CloudPanel, but open-source and comes with a CLI.
+Similar to cPanel and CloudPanel, and comes with a CLI.
 Meant to be run locally!

 A way for me to practice Go, SQL, and general software development.